Vice presidency of Al Gore: 1996 vice presidential campaign

 Later in 1997, Gore also had to explain certain fund-raising calls he made to solicit funds for the Democratic Party for the 1996 election.
 In a news conference, Gore responded that, "all calls that I made were charged to the Democratic National Committee.
 I was advised there was nothing wrong with that.
 My counsel tells me there is no controlling legal authority that says that is any violation of any law."
 The phrase "no controlling legal authority" was severely criticized by some commentators, such as Charles Krauthammer, who wrote that "Whatever other legacies Al Gore leaves behind between now and retirement, he forever bequeaths this newest weasel word to the lexicon of American political corruption."
 On the other hand, Robert L. Weinberg argued in The Nation in 2000 that Gore actually had the U.S. Constitution in his favor on this, although he did concede that Gore's "use of the phrase was judged by many commentators to have been a political mistake of the first order" and noted that it was used often in stump speeches by George W. Bush when Bush was campaigning against Gore in that year's presidential race.

-Impeachment and impact
+2000 presidential campaign

-Soon afterwards, Gore contended with the Lewinsky scandal, involving an affair between President Clinton and an intern, Monica Lewinsky.
+In his second term, Gore contended with the Lewinsky scandal, involving an affair between President Clinton and an intern, Monica Lewinsky.
 Gore initially defended Clinton, whom he believed to be innocent, stating, "He is the president of the country!
 He is my friend ...
 I want to ask you now, every single one of you, to join me in supporting him."
 After Clinton was impeached Gore continued to defend him stating, "I've defined my job in exactly the same way for six years now ... to do everything I can to help him be the best president possible."
 However, by the beginning stages of the 2000 presidential election, Gore gradually distanced himself from Clinton.
 Clinton was not a part of Gore's campaign, a move also signaled by the choice of Joe Lieberman as a running mate, as Lieberman had been highly critical of Clinton's conduct.
+Gore would go on to lose to Republican nominee George W. Bush, the then-incumbent Governor of Texas following the controversial Bush v.
+Gore Supreme Court decision and was succeeded by Bush's running mate Dick Cheney.